joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/27/magazine/cell-rejuventation-biotech-longevity-research-altos-labs.html

 **Female Anglican Leader Prays With Pope, Signaling Unity and Recalling Divide**\
-`The meeting highlighted warming ties between two major Christian denominations, as well as longstanding differences on the ordination of women.`\
+`The meeting highlighted deepening ties between two major Christian denominations, as well as longstanding differences on the ordination of women.`\
 https://www.nytimes.com/2026/04/27/world/europe/pope-leo-archbishop-canterbury-mullally-vatican.html

 **United Airlines Says It Pitched American on Merger but Was Rebuffed**\